NeuBird Earns Dual AWS Generative AI Competency for Enterprise IT

 The Transformed Workflow

-With Hawkeye as part of the team, the VDI support workflow changes dramatically:
+With Hawkeye as part of the team, the VDI monitoring and management workflow changes dramatically:

 Before Hawkeye: